ThomasAsmar/2048_bot/README.md

 They detail a temporal difference learning approach to learning the game 2048.
 My work here heavily relies on these papers, and I would recommend anyone who is reading this or has found this project interesting to read them as well.

+ I also recently learnt about Processing so decided to write my code in this language for the easy visuals.